apache/cloudstack-documentation/source/adminguide/storage.rst

 Existing data can be made accessible to an Instance.
 This is called uploading a volume to the Instance.
 For example, this is useful to upload data from a local file system and attach it to an Instance.
-Root administrators, domain administrators, and end users can all upload existing volumes to Instances.
+Root administrators, domain administrators, and end Users can all upload existing volumes to Instances.

 The upload is performed using HTTP.
 The uploaded volume is placed in the